StevePilcher/FitClub-MS4/README.md

 The projects code was run through individual validators.
 The detailed breakdown can be found [here](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/FitClub_Validators_Summary.pdf) with written explanations on any warnings or errors.

 The use of flake8 IDE plugin was run and errors corrected.
-The following [output](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/flake8output.txt) were the remaining flags that were not corrected due to them being self created files such as db migrations or advice flags on django model attribute.
+The following [output](https://github.com/StevePilcher/FitClub-MS4/blob/master/media/files/flake8output.txt) where the remaining flags that were not corrected due to them being self created files such as db migrations or advice flags on django model attribute.

 Two IDEs were used for the coding of this project due to the poor internet connectivity mid project.
 GitPod was the primary IDE and IntelliJ was used to code offline.
 You will notice commits detailing the move between IDEs.